 Production Control

-The Department of »Production Control« under the direction of Dr. Daniel Carl develops optical systems and imaging processes for inspecting surfaces and taking precision measurements of complex 3D structures on active production lines.
+In our Production Control department under the direction of Professor Daniel Carl, we develop optical systems and imaging processes for inspecting surfaces and taking precision measurements of complex 3D structures on active production lines.
 The aim: To ensure processes are controlled and therefore more efficient.
-Our systems are so fast and so accurate that even the smallest defect or area of contamination can be detected on a high-speed production line and classified in real time.
+Our systems are so fast and so accurate that areas of contamination or even the smallest defect can be detected at high production speeds and classified in real time.
 In fact, when combined with (marker-free) individual component tracking and tracing technologies, our optical sensors and measurement systems have the potential to make 100 percent reliable real-time production control a reality – in many cases for the very first time.
 This assigns them a role as enabling technology for the implementation of modern production strategies against the backdrop of the fourth industrial revolution.